Old Russian (Byzantine) system of chronology

 There is a term in chronology called an era.
 It doesn't matter what year it's now.
 It has to have its sequence number, i.e., it must be counted from some starting date.

-Actually, the term era is an abbreviation of latin phrase "ab exordio regni Augusti" i.e. "since the reigning of Augustus" (aera - era)
+Actually, the term era is an abbreviation of the Latin phrase "ab exordial Regni Augusti" i.e., "since the reigning of Augustus" (aera - era)

-Take notice that era can be real - when it comes from a real event, like since the reigning or unreal - when it comes from a mythical event, like the world creation.
+Take notice that era can be real - when it comes from a real event, like since the reigning or unreal - when it comes from a mythical event, as the world creation.

 Dionysius somehow calculated that the date of Christ's birth was 284 years before the Diocletian era.
 Dionysius era was adopted in all Christian Europe.

-According to Byzantine chronology, there were 5508 years from the creation of the world till the birth of Christ.
+According to Byzantine chronology, there were 5508 years from the creation of the world until Christ's birth.
 The year in this system is based on a Julius calendar.